hidakatsuya/rexer/README.md

 * Uninstalls deleted extensions (the `uninstalled` hook is executed).
 * Reload extensions whose source settings has changed (for example, the `branch` or `tag` has changed) and runs the database migration if necessary.

+> [!TIP]
+> Execute the install command when running the rex command without a subcommand.

 ### rex update [extensions...]

 Loads `.extensions.lock` and updates the currently installed extensions to the latest version. `.extensions.rb` is NOT referenced in this command.